 Some examples of identifying automatic thoughts

-Gemma received a work performance review in which 90% of the feedback was favorable, and 10% was somewhat unfavorable.
+Gemma received a work performance review in which 90% of the feedback was favourable, and 10% was somewhat unfavourable.
 Afterward, she found herself seething with anger, unable to focus, and eventually leaving early to have a drink at home.

 Dan on the other hand, received the same exact feedback, and afterward found himself to be in a good mood the rest of the day.
 When it was time to go home, he decided to spend a little more time working on a presentation he would be giving the following month.

 Now, there was no difference in the details given to these individuals, but there was a significant distinction in how they felt afterward.
 The crucial element to understanding their different responses is to look at their automatic thoughts.
 When we look to identifying automatic thoughts regarding the situation, we see that Gemma had the thoughts “I’m not valued here,” “My boss doesn’t really know what she’s talking about,” and “It’s useless even attempting to do a good job here with these idiots in charge.”
 Gemma probably had many other thoughts over the course of her hour-long interview.
 Yet, these are the ones her mind singled out as most significant, and as a result, annoyed and resentful and made the decision that she couldn’t finish or it wasn’t worth finishing the day of work.